 This article is reviewed regularly (every month) by Wego’s editorial team to ensure that the content is up to date & accurate.

-In the case of Saudi Arabia, the country has reopened its international flights finally allowing travellers to both visit and travel outside of the Kingdom.
-But does the lifting of restrictions finally mean foreign nationals will once again be free to travel to the Kingdom?
+The restrictions have been eased due to the country’s lowest daily infections and hospitalization rates observed since the beginning of the pandemic.
 If you are planning to fly to Saudi Arabia, please find more information below.
 For our Arabic guide, check out this article – شروط دخول السعودية

-Who can travel to Saudi Arabia now?
+Can I travel to Saudi Arabia now?

-Saudi Arabia travel suspension
+Saudi Arabia travel ban lifted